haoruanwn/MusicEngine/README.md

     ```

 2.  **Modify your CMakeLists.txt**:
-    Add the subdirectory and link the library in your main project's `CMakeLists.txt`.
+    In your main project's `CMakeLists.txt`, add the subdirectory and link the library.

     ```cmake
     cmake_minimum_required(VERSION 3.16)